 There is no annual limit on the number of days of sick leave that an employee can take, this will depend on the medical licence extended by the doctor.
 Supreme Decree No. 44 of 1978.

-In the case of women or single men or widowers who manifest to the court their willingness to adopt a child, the term of one year established in the first paragraph shall be counted as adoption leave from the date on which the judge, by means of a resolution issued to that effect, entrust these employees with the personal care of the minor or grant him the tuition.
+In the case of women or single men or widowers who manifest to the court their willingness to adopt a child, the term of one year established shall be counted as adoption leave from the date on which the judge, by means of a resolution issued to that effect, entrust these employees with the personal care of the minor or grant him the tuition.
 Labor Code, art 201.

 In In the event of contracting a marriage or entering into a civil union agreement, every employee shall be entitled to 5 continuous working days of paid leave, in addition to the annual holiday, regardless of the time of service.
 Labor Code, art 207.

 Employees are entitled to seven calendar days of paid bereavement leave from the date of death of a child or spouse.
 This is in addition to annual leave and may be taken regardless of time worked.
 In the case of the death of a parent, the employee is entitled to three business days’ leave from the date of death.
 If an unborn child dies, any worker (male or female) is entitled to three business days’ leave from the date when death is confirmed with the appropriate fetal death certificate.
-There is a one-month tenure protection for employees who suffer the death of a child or spouse beginning from the date of death.
+There is one-month tenure protection for employees who suffer the death of a child or spouse beginning from the date of death.

 Female employees over 40 years and male employees over 50 years are entitled to a half working day once a year of paid leave to have a mammography or prostate examination.